Vibe Coding vs Agentic Engineering: Why, What, and How (2026 Complete Guide)

 });

-The agentic version takes longer in the first pass — but it ships with types, accessibility, persistence, and a passing test suite.
-The next change (delete, reorder, sync) is a 10-minute spec-and-run, not a re-prompt-and-pray.
+Yes, the agentic version takes longer on the first pass.
+In exchange it ships with types, accessibility, persistence, and a passing test suite, and the next change (delete, reorder, sync) becomes a ten-minute spec-and-run instead of a re-prompt-and-pray.

 Flow Diagram: Vibe Coding